bignacio/kdynaroll/README.md

 KDynaRoll currently applies only to applications with the label app.
 Ensure your target applications include this label.

-See [the loadbalancer](examples/loadbalancer/crd-config.yaml) for an example CRD config file.
+See [loadbalancer](examples/loadbalancer/crd-config.yaml) for an example CRD config file.

 ## FAQ